mauries-lopez/mauries-lopez/README.md

 ###

-<p align="center">Based in the Philippines, I am studying at De La Salle University.
-With a keen interest in software development, I strive to leverage technology to create impactful applications.
-My journey in coding has led me to work on diverse projects, and I continuously seek opportunities to learn and grow.</p>
+<p align="center">Based in the Philippines, I am currently studying at De La Salle University.
+My passion for coding and curiosity have led me to work on diverse projects, as I continuously seek opportunities to learn and grow.</p>

 ###